Advanced-Computer-Lab-2022/SAHAJ/README.md

 6- specify the route 'router.post('/indiv/login',login)' which tells the server whenever you get a post request and the path is 'api/indiv/login' use the method 'login'.

 **Once you finish the following, you test the login using two methods:**

 * **METHOD 1 (Using postman):** Download postman from the following link -> https://www.postman.com/downloads/ ,Open it and then you will be asked to type a path and a body, Type the following:
 <img src="https://github.com/Advanced-Computer-Lab-2022/SAHAJ/blob/img/Screenshot (240).png" width ="400" height = "200">
+You should get the response as shown in image.

+* **METHOD 2 (Test The frontend):**
-1- Open src folder in the frontend folder and then create a .js file in the pages folder.
+1- Open src folder in the frontend folder and then create a 'login.js' file in the components folder and paste LOGIN COMPONENT code showen above .
-2- copy paste the code in the .js file
+2- Create a folder called 'hooks' and create inside a file and call it 'useLogin.js' and paste our code for USELOGIN HOOK 3- create another file in the hooks folder and call it 'useAuthContext.js' and paste our code for useAuthContext 4- create a folder called 'context' and inside it create a file and call it 'AuthContextProvider.js' and copy our code shown above for AuthContextProvider.
-3- import the component using "import {ErrorPage} from ./pages/'filename.js' " in the app.js in the frontend.
+5- import the 'login; component using "import {Login} from ../components/'login.js' " in the app.js in the frontend.
-4- specify a route for <ErrorPage/>
+6- specify a route for <Login/>
 5- open localhost and type the route you specified and that's it !!